Skydt90/School_administration/README.md

 # Must-have requirements:
 1: CRUD for course, including a list with students assigned to that course.

-Everything here is implemented with the exception of the delete part, since we didn't have access to that functionality on the web service.
+Everything here is implemented with the exception of the delete part.
+The entirety of this requirement was solved using an implementation of the JPA in Spring Boot with a few custom implementations to make everything work.

 Login for each type of the user